 The Expert finds that some of the provisions as set forth in the Settlement Agreement and RP (and local policies/procedures) have been implemented and continue to be found as "Adequately Implemented."
-In addition, some areas found as "Partially Implemented" have been found as "Adequately Implemented" during the second monitoring tour.
+In addition, some areas found as "Partially Implemented" have been found as "Adequately Implemented" during the third monitoring tour.
 However, the Expert finds that in some cases, more information and evidence are needed to make a determination of compliance for the required elements.

-For areas that were found not "Adequately Implemented," a more thorough assessment will be made in future monitoring tours once the remaining policies/procedures are developed and implemented, proof of practice documentation (in various areas) is provided, and relevant training material is developed and implemented.
-The Expert is confident that once related policies, procedures, and training is developed and implemented, staff will be better informed in an understanding of the Settlement Agreement and RP requirements and how that correlates to their respective job duties.
-As outlined in this report, there are requirements of the Settlement Agreement and RP that are addressed in OCSD and/or HCA CHS policies, but other areas are not addressed, or the policies are in the development stage.
+For areas that were found not "Adequately Implemented," a more thorough assessment will continue to be made in future monitoring tours, including the review of proof of practice documentation.
+The Expert notes that with the implementation of related policies, procedures, and training, staff are now better informed in an understanding of the Settlement Agreement and RP requirements and how that correlates to their respective job duties.

-As this was the second monitoring tour, all elements of the Settlement Agreement and RP were evaluated for compliance as the County strives to achieve (and maintain) "Adequately Implemented" status in the rated areas.
-For future monitoring, areas found as "Adequately Implemented" in the first and second round of monitoring will be moved to "Monitoring Suspended Based on Previous Findings of Compliance" The Expert will continue to review whether the County has adequately implemented a component for which monitoring has been suspended if such review is necessary for determining whether the County has adequately implemented a component for which monitoring has been suspended if such review is necessary for determining whether the County has adequately implemented other components of the RP for which monitoring has not been suspended.
+As this was the third monitoring tour, elements of the Settlement Agreement and RP that were found "Adequately Implemented" in the first and second round of monitoring have been moved to "Monitoring Suspended Based on Previous Findings of Compliance."
+However, the Expert will continue to review whether the County has adequately implemented a component for which monitoring has been suspended if such review is necessary for determining whether the County has adequately implemented other components of the RP for which monitoring has not been suspended.
 Additionally, the Expert will follow the RP requirements if areas that have been found as "Adequately Implemented" are identified by DRC as no longer adequately implemented and the County agrees with DRC's position.
 In the event the County disagrees, the Expert will review the parties' position and provide a written decision regarding whether to resume monitoring of the RP component(s) at issue.

-The Expert notes that with the exception of learning disabilities, the County continues to have a process in place to identify incarcerated persons with disabilities (and their accommodation needs) who are being processed into the OC Jails.
-The medical intake screening process is the most comprehensive the Expert has seen in the six (6) other County Jails the Expert monitors.
-This is inclusive of the incarcerated persons with physical disabilities as well as cognitive (Intellectual/Developmental) disabilities.
-However, as will be discussed in this report, there are some concerns with medical staff not asking the screening questions that have been built into the comprehensive medical intake screening process.
-The Expert notes that the County continues to have an effective process in place for the disability-related designations as well as accommodation information to be shared with custody (Classification and ADA Compliance Unit) staff when the disabilities and associated accommodations are identified.
-The County continues to have an effective process in place where medical Case Management (ADA) and the custody ADA Compliance Unit work collaboratively to interview and assess incarcerated persons with disabilities, provide accommodations, and inform incarcerated persons about the ADA program and how to request accommodations.
+As noted in the second Expert report, with the exception of learning disabilities, the County continues to have a process in place to identify incarcerated persons with disabilities (and their accommodation needs) who are being processed into the OC Jails.
+However, there continues to be concerns with medical staff not asking the screening questions that have been built into the comprehensive medical intake screening process.
+The County continues to have an effective process in place for the disability-related designations as well as accommodation information to be shared with custody (Classification and ADA Compliance Unit) staff when the disabilities and associated accommodations are identified.
+The County has an effective process in place where medical Case Management (ADA) and the custody ADA Compliance Unit work collaboratively to interview and assess incarcerated persons with disabilities, provide accommodations, and inform incarcerated persons about the ADA program and how to request accommodations.
 The County also has processes in place to ensure incarcerated persons are provided their Health Care Appliance/Assistive Devices and Durable Medical Equipment and that the devices are maintained in good working order.
 The ADA Compliance Unit staff are engaged with staff and the disabled incarcerated persons in ensuring that the requirements of the RP and the ADA are provided to the incarcerated persons.
 All incarcerated persons interviewed during the tour were aware of the ADA staff and stated they would resolve issues brought to their attention.
-The Expert notes that both the Custody HSA/CHS Administration and staff are committed to ensuring the RP requirements are implemented as well as ensuring the disabled incarcerated persons are provided with their accommodations and are provided equal access to the OC Jails programs, services, and activities.
-With the completion and implementation of updated policies and forms, the County is in a better position to demonstrate compliance with some of the ADA RP requirements.
-The Expert notes that when training on the revised policies is developed and provided to all staff and the tracking system is implemented, the County will be well-positioned to achieve compliance with other areas of the ADA RP.
+The Expert notes that both the Custody/CHS Administration and staff are committed to ensuring the RP requirements are implemented as well as ensuring the disabled incarcerated persons are provided with their accommodations and are provided equal access to the OC Jails programs, services, and activities.
+The Expert notes that the process for custody staff to document Effective Communication has been implemented, and all staff interviewed were aware of the RP requirements.